 Our Maths learning

 Across our whole school, children engage with practical apparatus, visual representations, rich vocabulary and exciting challenges.
 We encourage the use of a wide range of apparatus to support children in their understanding of more abstract concepts.
 In KS1/2, we regularly equip the children with efficient written methods, which support their accuracy when completing fluency questions such as those involving the four operations.
 The written calculation methods that we use in school are attached below to help you support your child with the current method they are learning in school.
-We ensure that there are reasoning and problem solving opportunities within each lesson, with one extended lesson set aside to purely focus upon these skills.
-We cater for individual need through carefully differentiated children's choice sheets.
+We ensure that there are reasoning and problem solving opportunities within each lesson, with some lessons focussing purely upon these skills.
+We launch new topics using a mastery approach where we employ a 'keep up not catch up' approach.
+Once deep within the learning, we cater for individual need through carefully differentiated children's choice sheets.
 Often, it is the children that drive their learning forward by choosing the level of challenge appropriate to them.

 In EYFS, the children engage in learning a new mathematical concept and then they go on to work in a guided group with their teacher, teaching assistant or have the chance to explore their new learning collaboratively and through play.